 Countryside Restoration Trust (CRT) Microsoft 365 Migration Case Study

 The Countryside Restoration Trust (CRT) have been a client of ITSP for some time.
-Largely based in a single office, they had a private cloud set up
+Largely based in a single office, they had a private cloud server set up and VPN for remote workers.

 Prior to March 2020, CRT were working with two Private-Cloud Servers; a local Windows Active Directory Server and a Windows File/Terminal Server, securely hosted in a Private Cloud at our Data Centre.
 A permanent site-to-site VPN (Direct Tunnel) ran between their main office and the Data Centre.